 Fall is an Incredible Season in Minnesota

 Fall might be the most beautiful season in Minnesota.
-With cooler temperatures, and colorful leaves, pumpkins, and hot apple cider, the only disappointment is that the season seems to end so quickly.
-Perhaps that just makes us appreciate this magical season even more as we savor each quickly passing day.
-Read on for the six best things to do for fall in Minnesota.
+With cooler temperatures, and colorful leaves, pumpkins, and hot apple cider, the only disappointment is that the season seems to pass by so quickly.
+Although, perhaps that just makes us appreciate this magical season even more.
+There are many ways to celebrate this season!
+Read on for the fourteen best things to do for fall in Minnesota.

 1. Pick Your Own Apples